barbeque/sg1000/README.md

 Soggy-1000 is an open-source clone of the Sega SG-1000 home videogame system.
 The eventual goal of the project is to produce a copy of the SG-1000 main console, and the SK-1100 keyboard, so that the software made for the SC-3000 home computer can be preserved and enjoyed.

+## Programmer's Guide
+The Soggy is basically identical to the existing SG-1000, with the addition (in v0.3 and onwards) of memory mapping hardware.
+This hardware allows programmers to take advantage of the full 32k of main RAM on the system.

+TODO: Memory map diagram
+TODO: Use IOW + $1f to set it
+TODO: Do we actually only have a 16k window, or full 32k?
+Is anything ABOVE us in memory

 ## Version History
 # v0.3 (in development)
-New features added on the base of the v0.2, and some bugs fixed.
+Many new features added on the base of the v0.2, and some bugs fixed.
 This is intended to be the first public release, but the feature list is not frozen.

  * /IORD and /IOWR signals (IORQ + WR/RD) synthesized and passed to cartridge port.
-This prevented the SF-7000 from working.
+This prevented the SF-7000 from working, as did an I/O map collision with the keyboard.
+Both problems are now fixed.
- * 2K out of the 32K of the 62256 SRAM are now wired up, allowing Sega BASIC and many other titles relying on SC-3000 functions to work.
-This was bodged on the previous board.
-WIP: adding memory mapping hardware to allow for the full 32K
+ * The full 62256 SRAM is wired up.
+The first 8K are accessible without touching the memory management unit; the second 8K can be switched between four "pages."
+This should allow Sega BASIC and many other titles relying on SC-3000 functions to work.
+A 2K mod, matching the SC-3000, was bodged on the previous board.

 # v0.2
  * SK-1100 keyboard edge connector added.